Top Oz Tours offers a great range of New Zealand tours and experiences. You can browse the options here.

 The Valley is best known for cool climate rieslings and pinot noirs, and producers of note include Waipara Springs, Greystone Wines, and Waipara Hills.
 With its manicured gardens and ornamental lake, not to mention a wonderful range of award-winning vintages, Pegasus Bay is a stand-out stop.

 Discover Cars makes the process of hiring a car in Christchurch so easy.
-Enter your travel dates in the search box and browse the available options, which range from compact and economy-size vehicles, right up to luxury sedans and even minivans.
+Enter your travel dates in the search box and browse the available options, which range from compact vehicles to luxury sedans.
+And unlike many other travel destinations around the world, you’ll find that Christchurch car hire is affordable all year-round — with no one month being significantly more expensive than any other.

 This post was published thanks to Discover Cars.